shridpant/stockie/README.md

 ### Built With

 The server-side application was built on Flask and Socket.IO.
 Other resources included SQLite3 database management, and HTML, CSS and JavaScript for client-side application.
 Stockie was made possible by many open-sourced libraries and frameworks.

+### Usage

+To execute, simply:

+1. Clone this repository with `git clone https://github.com/shridpant/stockie`.
+2. Navigate to the root folder of the project and execute `pip install -r requirements.txt` to install all dependencies.
+3. Start your server with `python app.py`.
+4. Open the address from your terminal on your browser.
+And you're all set!

 <!-- LICENSE -->
 ## License